JULIE LEARNING CENTER

 Daycare regulations prohibit animals in the building unless under specific restrictions.
 Please leave all animals in the car when you pick up your child.

 In the interest of the child’s health, and the health of all the children in the center, all the children enrolled must have a current immunization record on file.
 Children whose immunizations are not current will be excluded from attendance until they are in compliance.
 Notices are given to parents when the immunization forms on file are close to expiration.
+Children will be required to present evidence of a flu vaccine for any current school year no later than a date to be determined by the administration.

 For students attending half days, the dismissal time for the morning session is 12:30.
 Parents who do not pick up their children by 12:30 will be charged $1.00 for every minute they are late.
 This fee is payable to the teacher who is with the child at the time of pickup or the next day of attendance at the latest.
 This can be an awkward situation for the parent and the teacher.
 It is not appropriate for the person picking up the child to assume that s/he is being treated unfairly because the policies are being enforced.